fab48/wipeout-rewrite-multi/README.md

-heavely modifie with ClaudeCode for VFX and 2players
+modified with ClaudeCode : add for VFXs and 2players

 source to game files : https://archive.org/details/wipeout-pc-redump